Taylor Swift’s Top 10 Songs For Healing

 As I patiently wait for the release of Midnights, I thought that it would be fun to pour over Taylor Swift’s entire discography and choose what I believe are her top 10 songs for healing.

 We all know that Taylor Swift has the uncanny ability to make us feel SEEN.
-So depending on what you’re going through, any song she’s written has potential to heal.
+So depending on what you’re going through, any song she has written has potential to heal.

 But it wasn’t until I sat down and examined each of her albums that I realized how many therapeutic interventions, metaphors, and lessons can be found in her music.